Language selection

 Science

-Through this partnership, Canadian scientists obtained privileged access to software tools required to understand SWOT data.
-SWOT data is expected to lead to improvements in many water-related services in Canada, including flood warning systems, sea level and ocean currents monitoring, and implementing sustainable water management policies.
+Through this partnership, free access to SWOT data can now improve many water-related services in Canada, including flood and water level monitoring.
+This effort will help with implementing sustainable water management policies.

 Elements to be studied by Canadian scientists with SWOT mission data